VijayalakshmiVJ/Genetic-Algorithm/README.md

 **Step 2.
 EXPRESSION MAPPING (MAP TO GENOTYPE)** <br />
 Map this phenotype to a genotype such that each gene represents one variable starting from the left-hand side of the equality expression.
 This gene is encoded with a random variable between range 0 – [(c/coefficient of gene) - 1)].
 For example, say the number of chromosomes/individuals in population are 6. <br />
--	For a phenotype of x + y – 10, we generate random values for genes x and y between 0 – (10 - 1) i.e. 0 – 9 for all 6 chromosomes/individuals as shown below <br />
+-	For a phenotype of x + y – 10, we generate random values for genes x and y between 0 – [(c/coefficient of gene) - 1)] i.e 0 – [(10/1) - 1] i.e. 0 – 9 for all 6 chromosomes/individuals as shown below <br />

 ```
 	Chromosome[1]   =  [x;y]  =  [01;05]